 We also work closely with schools to ensure that financial constraints are not a barrier for learning hands-on math and science.
 Every year we provide free and discounted programs to schools in need, including Field Trips to the museums and Traveling Science Workshops in PreK-8th grade classrooms.

-If you are an organization that would like to work with The Discovery Museums around Open Door Connections, please email Alli Leake or call (978)-264-4200 ext.
-28. We would love to hear from you.
+If you are with an organization that would like to work with The Discovery Museums around Open Door Connections, please email Alli Leake or call (978) 264-4200 ext.
+128. We would love to hear from you.